Trump and Modi’s broken bromance

 No, it's not.

-Second thing, and I think this is the more important thing that went wrong, was that there was a brief military conflict between India and Pakistan in May.
+The second thing, and I think this is the more important thing that went wrong, was that there was a brief military conflict between India and Pakistan in May.

-These are two nuclear powers, and there are many people concerned that they will go to war.
+These are two nuclear powers and there are many people concerned that they will go to war.

 Perhaps you do end up in a world where the idea of throwing punches between nuclear-armed neighbors and nuclear-armed adversaries is no longer as unthinkable.